The Marks of Faithful and Effective Authorized Ministers

 Working Together for Justice and Mercy

-Having experienced religious discrimination based on my relationship orientation, I know the pain of bias in the church.
-I have actively identified and worked to overcome both explicit and implicit biases within myself, and through my racial justice and heteronormativity work within the Church, I am working to foster a more inclusive and equitable community.
-This includes having taken the Sacred Conversations to End Racism class with the Rev. Dr. Velda Love, as well as reading numerous books and listening to podcasts on racial justice.
-At work, I am an active member of my company’s DEI committee.
+My commitment to justice is also an internal labor.
+Having experienced religious discrimination based on my relationship orientation, I know the profound pain of bias within the church.
+Consequently, I have actively worked to identify and overcome both explicit and implicit biases within myself.
+Through my participation in "Sacred Conversations to End Racism" with the Rev. Dr. Velda Love, alongside extensive study of racial justice literature and podcasts, I am working to foster a more inclusive and equitable community.
+This commitment extends to my professional life, where I was an active member of my company’s DEI committee, bringing my theological values into the secular workplace.

 Strengthening Inter- and Intra- Personal Assets